-Duaa Hussein, Mohammed Abusarhan, Mohammed Najajrah and Banan Al-Sheikh all hold master's degrees and are research associates at the Palestine Institute for Biodiversity and Sustainability at Bethlehem University.
+Duaa Hussein, Mohammed Abusarhan, Mohammed Najajrah and Banan Al-Sheikh all

 Elias N. Handal is pursuing a PhD in biodiversity and works as a zoologist at the Palestine Institute for Biodiversity and Sustainability at Bethlehem University.
 ORCID 0000-0003-0675-114X.